taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ethgpt](https://github.com/xinbenlv/ethgpt) - ChatGPT Plugin for Ethereum and EVM dApp / smart contract functionalities
  * [GodMode](https://github.com/smol-ai/godmode) - AI Chat Browser: Fast, Full webapp access to ChatGPT / Claude / Bard / Bing / Llama2!
 I use this 20 times a day.
  * [Image-To-Text-OCR-extension-for-ChatGPT](https://github.com/tshetrim/image-to-text-ocr-extension-for-chatgpt) - Image To Text (OCR) Chrome extension for ChatGPT
+ * [search-recommendations](https://github.com/niemingxing/search-recommendations) - The Search Recommendation Word Collection and Content Generation Assistant is a powerful Chrome extension designed for users of Xiaohongshu, Douyin, Bilibili, Zhihu, Baidu, and Google.
+It can automatically collect and display the search recommendation words or associated words from these platforms, save them as CSV files for download, and help you search, browse, and discover interesting content more easily.
+It can also use ChatGPT to automate the batch production and collection of content for publishing on WordPress sites.

 |Name|GitHub Stars|Language|License|